Get

 Final Thoughts

 Though watery cat poop isn’t uncommon, it isn’t normal either.
-This doesn’t mean that something serious is causing your cat’s diarrhea—causes can be minor or serious— but you certainly shouldn’t rule out health conditions, especially if the diarrhea doesn’t clear up on its own after a short time.
-If you’re worried about your cat’s bathroom habits for any reason, get in touch with your vet.
+That doesn’t mean that something serious is causing your cat’s diarrhea—causes can be minor or serious— but you certainly shouldn’t rule out health conditions, especially if the diarrhea doesn’t clear up on its own after a short time.
+If you’re worried about your cat’s bathroom habits for any reason, contact your vet.

 Featured Image Credit: topimages, Shutterstock